onyxhat/github-webhooks/README.md

 ## Overview

 I decided to write this application in Go because I have very little experience with the language and wanted to challenge myself.
 I have done something similar to this (processing GitHub webhooks) in Python so I figured I should branch out a bit more.
 This application can be run with docker, deployed to Kubernetes, or just run with `go run` locally.
 I've setup the webhook endpoint currently to just use ngrok.
+I had to add a 2 second delay to webhook processing (did not show up in the integration test) because the application tried to add branch protection before the repository was fully initialized.

 ## Running with docker
 ```